 Environmental and social determinants of health

-Life expectancy at birth for the year 2021 was 82.9 years - higher than the average for the Region of the Americas - which represents an increase of 6 years over the value for the year 2000.
+Life expectancy at birth in 2023 was 83.4 years, higher than the average for the Region of the Americas and 5.7 years higher that in 2000.

 Figure 1.
 Population pyramids, years 2000 and 2020